-- Educational Background —The person must minimally have a Bachelor’s Degree, but a Masters or a Doctorate is highly preferred.
-Specialized studies or degrees in human rights, in economic, environmental and development issues, in international law, international relations, or diplomacy, are preferred.
+- Educational Background — The person must minimally have a Bachelor’s Degree, but a Masters or a Doctorate is highly preferred.
+Specialized studies or degrees in peace, security and disarmament issues are preferred.

-- Experience — Experience in international organizations, multilateral or bilateral diplomacy, including the diplomatic work of the Holy See, is preferred.
+- Experience — Experience of international organizations, multilateral or bilateral diplomacy, including the diplomatic work of the Holy See, is preferred.
 Internal training will be provided.

 - Other Skills — Proficiency in Microsoft Word and Excel is required.
 Due to the amount of writing done in the office, superior typing skills and speed are preferred.